joelee/rexize/README.md

 This CLI tool for bulk resizing and converting image files has wide-ranging applications, benefiting users in web development, digital marketing, photography, and data science.
 It streamlines workflows, ensures consistency in image quality and size, and facilitates efficient storage and transfer.

-## Use Cases
+## Potential Use Cases

-The CLI tool is designed to bulk resize and convert image files recursively into a specified output directory, stands as a highly valuable asset across various fields.
+This tool is versatile and can be beneficial across various fields.
 Its potential use cases and benefits span several domains, including but not limited to:

-## Potential Use Cases

-This tool is versatile and can be beneficial across various fields:

 1. **Web Development and Design**: Optimize images for web usage, ensuring fast loading times and responsiveness without compromising quality.
 2. **Digital Marketing**: Prepare images for different social media platforms, email campaigns, and online ads with ease.